Squarerootofpi/lessons/the-imperfect-harvest.md

 ## Questions:

-- How have you seen God perfect the imperfect harvests of others?
+- How have you seen God perfect the imperfect offerings of others?
-- How have you seen God perfect the imperfect harvests in your own life?
+- How have you seen God perfect the imperfect offerings in your life or family?

 # Perfectionism vs Becoming Perfected in Christ